Sunday, December 4, 2022

 10. Underground

-The length of the album comes to 39:42, longer than Tonight (35:47) but shorter than Never Let Me Down (53:07 -- although this album would later be shortened to 48:06 when one of the songs was jettisoned from re-releases).
-So although short by today's standards, it actually measures up lengthwise with the times.
+The album's length is 39:42, longer than Tonight (35:47) but much shorter than Never Let Me Down (53:07—although this album would later be shortened to 48:06 when one of the songs was jettisoned from re-releases).
+So, although short by today's standards, this imagined album actually measures up lengthwise with the times.

 For a cover, I chose the slip sleeve for the "Magic Dance" single and altered it a bit, including spelling out the title in the Flood font.
 I decided to call the album Magic as I thought calling it Magic Dance was too much like the Let's Dance album title.
 Plus I liked the simplicity of the title.
 All tracks can be found on the aforementioned soundtracks.
 They're also all on the Loving the Alien (1983-1988) box set.